-One of Ireland's Leading Award Winning Nurse Led Medical Aesthetic & Colonic Hydrotherapy Clinics.
-We provide Advanced Non-Surgical Anti-ageing & Minor Surgical Cosmetic Procedures.
+Sligo's Premier & Ireland's Leading Award Winning Medical Aesthetic & Colonic Hydrotherapy Clinic.
+Led by internationally renowned Nurse Practitioner Claudia McGloin, we provide Advanced Non-Surgical Anti-Ageing, Minor Surgical Cosmetic Procedures & Sports Injuries Treatments.

-We are the co-creators of Rejuvula Vagina Rejuvenation and the creator of NEW YOU Signature Skincare by Claudia McGloin.
+We are the co-creators of Rejuvula Vagina Rejuvenation & the creators of NEW YOU® by Claudia McGloin Signature Skincare & Bespoke Facials.

 Media enquiries please contact email@example.com

 The 6th National Aesthetic Nursing Conference took place on Friday 20th January in the Liver Building in Liverpool.
 It was attended by over 100 Aesthetic Nurses in the industry who travelled from all over the UK and Northern Ireland and me from the Republic of Ireland.

 The conference was a huge success and all presentations and speakers were amazing!
 Looking forward to next years conference already!

 I was absolutely delighted and honoured to have been invited back for the second consecutive year as a guest speaker.
 I am currently the only Irish Medical Professional that has been invited to speak at the National Aesthetic Nursing Conference.

 For the first time ever at the conference, JAN's consultant editor Cheryl Barton posed a motion regarding whether delegates have confidence in non-health groups injecting Botox and Fillers.

 Aesthetic Nurses attending the 6th Annual Aesthetic Nursing Conference, voted unanimously (no abstainers) that they have 'No Confidence' in the provision of medical aesthetics (namely facial injections) to the general public by the non health groups.